drblallo/rlc/docs/sphinx_doc/gym_tutorial.md

 - Checking for the end of a game.
 - Managing secret information and handling randomness.

-Since there are too many GYM-like wrappers, we provide general functions that you can reuse to write the wrapper with the right interface for your usecase.
+Since there are many Gym-like wrappers, we provide general functions that you can reuse to implement a wrapper with the interface that best fits your use case.

 ## Installing `rl_language_core`